fkyprianou/deved-platform/content/blog/en/vonage-video-on-appwrite-cloud.md

 Video Express handles setting up all the actual layout divs and code for us, so we need to create a container for the room.
 Our component returns a `<div>` named "roomContainer", which we pass as the `roomContainer` key for the Room we create.

 We do need to get some valid credentials for our application.
 Vonage Video requires an API key for our backend project, a session ID to connect to, and a special connection token that acts as our credentials.
 We can use the `functions` export from our Appwrite config object to generate a new "execution" of our function.
-We then read the response which contains all the connection info we need, and pass it into the room object.
+We then read the response containing all the necessary connection info and pass it into the room object.

-Now if we run our application and have two people log in (or in my case, log in with the same account in two browsers), we have two people in a video meeting!
+Now if we run our application and have two people log in (or, in my case, log in with the same account in two browsers), we have two people in a video meeting!

 ![The Video Conference](/content/blog/vonage-video-on-appwrite-cloud/0007-vid1.png "The Video Conference")

 ## Next Steps

 This demo shows off a portion of Appwrite's features.
 You can expand the demo code to use different login methods, support many rooms, and even host and serve files with Appwrite's storage service.
-If you want more control over the video output, you can swap out Video Express for the lower-level APIs, or play with the CSS to change the visual parts.
+If you want more control over the video output, swap out Video Express for the lower-level APIs, or play with the CSS to change the visual parts.

 Take a look at Appwrite and see if it helps speed up your development, and let us know what cool things you are building using Appwrite and the Vonage communication APIs.